CYBERSECURE CODER (CSC) Training Course

 Certified Internet of Things Practitioner (CIoTP™)

-Course Objectives: This course aims to teach students how to apply Internet of Things technologies to solve real-world problems.
-By the end of the course, you will be able to:
+Course Objectives: In this course, you will learn how to apply Internet of Things technologies to solve real-world problems.
+You will:

-- Plan an IoT implementation.
+• Plan an IoT implementation.

-- Construct and program an IoT device.
+• Construct and program an IoT device.

-- Communicate with an IoT device using both wired and wireless connections.
+• Communicate with an IoT device using wired and wireless connections.

-- Process sensor input and control actuators on an IoT device.
+• Process sensor input and control an actuator on an IoT device.

-- Manage security, privacy, and safety risks in IoT projects.
+• Manage security, privacy, and safety risks on IoT projects.

-- Manage an IoT prototyping and development project throughout its lifecycle.
+• Manage an IoT prototyping and development project throughout the development lifecycle.

 Certified Artificial Intelligence (AI) Practitioner

-- Train and fine-tune a machine learning model.
+- Train and optimize machine learning models.

-- Finalize a machine learning model and present the results to the appropriate audience.
+- Finalize machine learning models and effectively present results to relevant stakeholders.

-- Develop linear regression models.
+- Construct linear regression models.

-- Create classification models.
+- Develop classification models.

-- Build clustering models.
+- Create clustering models.

-- Construct decision trees and random forests.
+- Implement decision trees and random forests.

-- Develop support-vector machines (SVMs).
+- Build support-vector machines (SVMs).

-- Build artificial neural networks (ANNs).
+- Construct artificial neural networks (ANNs).

 Certified Internet of Things Security Practitioner (CIoTSP™)